Exploring Silver Glen Springs in the Ocala National Forest

-As we arrive, we can barely contain our excitement.
-We smile as we open the car door, step out onto the pavement, and set out toward the crystal blue water that awaits us.
+As I arrive, I can barely contain my excitement.
+I smile as I open the car door, step out onto the pavement, and set out toward the crystal blue water that awaits me at Silver Glen Springs.
 It’s hot.
 Even for Florida in July.

-We set our things down on the picnic table, checking to make sure our sandwiches are safely tucked inside our bag so the vultures patrolling the area don’t get to them.
-Sweat dripping down the backs of our necks, we are imagining how nice the water will feel.
+I set my things down on the picnic table, checking to make sure my sandwiches are safely tucked inside my bag so the vultures patrolling the area don’t get to them.
+Sweat dripping down the backs of my neck, I am imagining how nice the water will feel.

-The cold, 72 degree water still gives me goosebumps as we jump in.
-We’ve been exploring the Florida springs every week since we started dating a year back, yet the water always feels so much colder than I imagine it to just before jumping in.
+The cold, 72 degree water still gives me goosebumps as I jump in.
+I’ve been exploring the Florida springs every week the past few months, yet the water always feels so much colder than I imagine it to just before jumping in.

 Located on the St. John’s River within the Ocala National Forest, Silver Glen Springs is a popular site for snorkeling and canoeing.
 This first magnitude spring emits 65 million gallons of water per day!
 In winter months, you can find manatees here seeking the warmer spring water that remains a steady 72 degrees year round.

 Centrally located in the Ocala National Forest, Silver Glen Springs lies about an hour and 10 minutes from Gainesville, an hour and 15 minutes north of Orlando, and an hour and 15 minutes southwest of St. Augustine.
 You’ll find it on FL-19, right across the street from The Yearling Trail.